 Do you want to know how to make your new construction home an evergreen asset?

-Below are some of the circumstances where your new construction home will hold its value.
+Below are some of the circumstances under which your new construction home will hold its value.

-If you live in the house for some time
+If you have lived in the house for some time

 A newly constructed home will hold its value if you live in it for a couple of years.
 We are talking 2 to 5 years after the date of purchase.